Harry Potter and all characters, etc. belong to J.K. Rowling, not me.

 "Today your Aunt Minnie's coming to spend a few weeks with us."

-"Yay!" the little boy said, "She bring presents!"
+"Yay!" the little boy said, "She brings presents!"

 Mark laughed while Cindy tried to look stern.
 "We don't like Aunt Minnie because she gives presents.
 We like her because she's a nice person."